 4. To strengthen business partnerships

 Demands from customers are increasing, and competition within industries is fierce.
-Firms are becoming increasingly reliant on each other, working with suppliers and distributors, sub-contractors and specialised consultants, with the aim of producing a diverse range of products and services that interest customers.
+Firms are becoming increasingly reliant on each other, working with suppliers and distributors, sub-contractors, and specialized consultants, with the aim of producing a diverse range of products and services that interest customers.

 Public-facing changes to a business can often be chosen over internal improvements, especially with the increasing pressure on IT departments both in terms of budget and responsibilities.
 However, this is a mistake to be avoided.